tbgracy/mvola-dart/README.md

 This is a package that can be used to interact with the [not that] brand new [MVola API](https://www.mvola.mg/devportal/home) from a [Dart](https://dart.dev) or [Flutter](https://flutter.dev) client.

+## ⚠️ DISCLAIMER

+It is not recommended to manage payments in the client side due to some security reasons (most of dart packages are used for Flutter), so use it at your own risk.
+It was only after the first release of the package that I acknowledged that fact but I am not gonna delete it.

 ## 🔫 Features

 It allow you to make payments, see the status of a transaction and get the details of a previously made transaction.